spencermadsen123/spencermadsen123.github.io/content/_index.md

 ## Hey!

 I'm a 19 year old enby who really likes music and various different video games.
-Currently working on a minor unnanounced project as well as continuing to make music on my own time.
+Currently working on a new album, kinda.

 ---